tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 Getting started with Unreal Engine C++ can be a bit of a struggle.
 The resources online have no clear path to follow or fail to explain the _Unrealisms_ you'll encounter.
 In this article, I'll attempt to give you an overview of many unique aspects of Unreal's C++ and briefly go over some of the native C++ features and how they are used in the context of Unreal Engine.
 It's a compilation of the many different concepts that you will face when working in C++ and Unreal Engine specifically.

-This article can be used as a reference guide in your Unreal Engine C++ journey and as a companion to the documentation and video [tutorials](https://www.youtube.com/watch?v=D4UM73O7Zxs)/[courses](https://courses.tomlooman.com/p/unrealengine-cpp) out there.
+This article can be used as a reference guide in your Unreal Engine C++ journey and as a companion to the official documentation and [C++ courses](https://courses.tomlooman.com/p/unrealengine-cpp) out there.

+{: .notice--info }
 _**Disclaimer**: this guide is **not exhaustive in teaching you programming from the ground up**.
 This guide should help you **understand the specifics of C++ within Unreal Engine**.
 To have a starting point and reference guide while diving into the hands-on tutorials that demonstrate the practical use of C++ for your game._

 This guide is extensive, don't forget to bookmark it!